gavincarr/shrtn/README.md

 ./shrtn http://www.openfusion.net/ ofn
 ```

-shrtn is written in perl; the only requirement is Digest::MD5, which is
+shrtn is written in perl; the only requirements are YAML and Digest::MD5
-in core for perl >= 5.7.3.
+(the latter is in core for perl >= 5.7.3).

 Setup